marcus-grant/advent-of-code/day3/README.md

 the sum of these is 157.

 Find the item type that appears in both *compartments* of each rucksack.
-What is the sum of the *priorities* of those item types?
+*What is the sum of the priorities of those item types?*

 To begin, get your puzzle input.

+Your puzzle answer was `8202`.

+**The first half of this puzzle is complete!
+It provides one gold star: ★**

 ## Part Two